Heart Attack – Diagnosis, Symptoms, and Treatment

 - Chest pressure – the feeling of an elephant sitting on the chest

 - Difficulty breathing

 - Profuse sweating

-- Abnormal vital signs – low blood pressure, abnormal heart or respiratory rate
+- Abnormal vital signs – low blood pressure, irregular heart or respiratory rate

 - Alertness & mental status